DoctorLogicProduct/dltest/_pages/products/social-reputation.md

 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__reputation
-  headline: "94% of patients use online reviews to evaluate physicians."
+  headline: "<span>94%</span> of patients use online reviews to evaluate physicians"
+  source: Software Advice
 - component: feature-1
-  headline: "Display your amazing testimonials"
+  headline: "Receive Review Notifications"
   class: social-reputation__feature--1
-  text: "Positive testimonials are tagged and posted to your practice website for the world to see how great you are.
-The DoctorLogic platform then automatically integrates these positive reviews to relevant content pages and displays the star ratings in search results."
+  text: "We remove the unknown by providing alerts when your practice is mentioned in a review.
+We monitor dozens of review sites, ensuring any time a review is posted about your practice - you will receive an email alert.
+Rest easy knowing you will be the first to know anytime a review is posted online."
   btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
-  img: "/img/products/social-reputation/reviews-feature.jpg"
+  img: "/img/products/social-reputation/review-notifications.jpg"
-  img_alignment: "Right"
+  img_alignment: "Left"
 - component: feature-1
-  component_css: feature
+  headline: "Display Your Testimonials"
   class: social-reputation__feature--2
-  headline: "Improve Your Reputation"
-  text: "The DoctorLogic platform and our team of experts make it easy for your patients to share positive feedback about their experience.
-With Intelligent Thinking™ our software will automically suggest the best place to request reviews based on a few data criterias."
+  text: "Easily showcase your reviews and organize them by source, doctor, procedure, and more.
+Positive testimonials are tagged and posted to your practice website.
+Our platform then automatically integrates these positive reviews to relevant content pages and displays the star ratings in search results."
   btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
-  img: "/img/products/social-reputation/review-request-feature.jpg"
+  img: "/img/products/social-reputation/reviews-feature.jpg"
-  img_alignment: "Left"
+  img_alignment: "Right"
 - component: callout
   component_css: callout
+  background: false
   class: callout__reputation
   headline: "Do you know the state of your reputation?"
   text: "We make it easy for all providers to know the state of their reputation.
 Request your FREE report today."
   subscription:
   - hs_form_id: "06f56631-a445-49da-89a7-b852166248b1"
+- component: feature-1
+  component_css: feature
+  class: social-reputation__feature--3
+  headline: "Proactive Review Building"
+  text: "Our marketing platform and team of healthcare marketing experts make it easy for your patients to share positive feedback about their experiences.
+With Intelligent ThinkingI™*, our software will automatically suggest the best place to request reviews based on a few data criteria."
+  btn:
+  img: "/img/products/social-reputation/review-request-feature.jpg"
+  img_alignment: "Left"
 ---